zeroxthreef/boing/README.md

 Note that if you build and link with any module that links with another library, the libraries linked with that module have their own individual licenses that will apply.

 ## TODO
-* reduce the recursion in boing_value_reference_dec() because it entirely halts when opening a 100kb+ file and then destroying its array
 * change the boing_error() function to a loglevel version
 * maybe add error catching and throwing.
 Will require a lot more work on making sure things are cleaned up when error conditions are met
 * more operations to utilize the rest of non-upper case + !'_' ascii